 Seventeen minutes later she replied.
 "This is the most useful sales touch I've gotten in six months.
 Let's start Monday."
 By Tuesday the contract was signed and the GoHighLevel pipeline was live.

-The lesson I keep relearning: automation is supposed to free up your hands to make the one human gesture that actually matters.
-If your GHL drips and your n8n nudges are doing 95% of the work, you have to be the one making sure the remaining 5% is genuinely useful to the person on the other end.
-A Loom that says "I noticed something" beats fourteen well-timed emails every single time.
+Automation is supposed to free your hands for the one human gesture that actually matters.
+Once the GHL drips and the n8n nudges are handling the busywork, the whole game becomes making sure the part only you can do — the four-minute Loom that says "I noticed something" — actually lands.
+That beats fourteen perfectly-timed follow-up emails every time.